bwogit/CI_PP2_GAME/README.md

 ### Site Owner Goals

 - Create a Website which offers 2 games which are fun and engaging
+- Increase your general knowledge by reading the quote of the day
 - Create a simple design let the games talk the talk
+- Provide feedback when playing game or quizz
 - Create a simple navigation around website
 - Provide fully responsive and accessible website